PREVIEW-Nike expected to return to profit as online sales, demand from China pick up

 INSIGHT-Coffee, ketchup and Nike Air Max: it's the COVID consumer economy

-(Reporting by Richa Naidu and Aishwarya Venugopal; Editing by Anna Driver and Nick Zieminski)
+(Reporting by Richa Naidu and Aishwarya Venugopal; Editing by Anna Driver, Nick Zieminski and Tom Brown)

 ((richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +1 312 636 8874; Reuters Messaging: richa.naidu.thomsonreuters.com@reuters.net))